-With the cost of data breach rising year-on-year, website attacks hitting the headlines worldwide and unexpected certificate expiry affecting global organizations, no organization can take website security for granted.
+With the cost of data breaches rising year on year, website attacks hitting the headlines worldwide and unexpected certificate expiry affecting global organizations, no organization can take website security for granted.

-Most people tend to forget to add website protection and security when they create their website.
+Most people tend to forget to add website protection and security when they create their websites.
 You cannot afford to do that in today's threat landscape.
-It is critical for you to add protection and security features to your site.
+You must add protection and security features to your site.

 Website security is a crucial factor for the success of any web-based business.
 If security gets compromised, then it will negatively impact the company and sales.
 If you do not add those features to your website design strategy, a hacker can hack your site and get hold of important digital files and images on your website.
 You must add website protection and security to your site to prevent cyber attacks and illegal downloading of digital data and images from your website.

-Comodo Free SSL Certificate is a fully functional Digital security Certificate that is valid for 90 days.
+Comodo SSL Certificate is a fully functional Digital Security Certificate that is valid for 90 days.
 It is recognized and trusted by 99.9% of all web browsers and devices.
 You can set it up and use it on your website almost instantly.
-After successful deployment of Comodo Free SSL, your customers (website visitors) will notice a golden padlock icon before your website URL and won't see security warnings.
+After a successful deployment of Comodo SSL, your customers (website visitors) will notice a golden padlock icon before your website URL and won't see security warnings.

 You might have put in so much of your time and effort on your website (and your brand), so you need to exercise caution when it comes to website security.
 Try cWatch today!